Government and Public Services

 If you are undertaking a learning and development opportunity such as a micro-internship, or volunteering for a charity or statutory body, or shadowing or observing, then you may not be eligible for the National Minimum Wage.
 The organisation may reimburse you for your travel and/or lunch expenses, but they aren’t obliged to do so.

-The Careers Service Jobs website enables you to search all jobs in the Civil Service and central government organisations by organisation, location, job grade level and/or salary.
-There is also a separate Civil Service Careers website, which carries details of positions and provides information a useful variety of tools to help research your interests, including:
+There is also a separate Civil Service Careers website, which carries details of positions and provides information.
+There is also a useful variety of tools to help research your interests, including:

 • Career Matcher: a quick quiz format tool examining your transferable skills that can make you a good fit for working in the Civil Service, and will links to the top 3 Professions pages that match your choices